dvidEast/nn-SelfDrivingCar/README.md

 ### Philosophy

-NOTE: this project was inspried by Dr.Radu Mariescu-Istodor's self-driving car https://github.com/gniziemazity/self-driving-car.git
+NOTE: this project was inspried by Dr.Radu Mariescu-Istodor's self-driving car https://github.com/gniziemazity/self-driving-car.git but all the code was written by myself